vinders/pandora_toolbox/_examples/01_base_window/README.md

 ### Window params

 A window is displayed: great!
-Except that it hasn't be properly configured yet.
+Except that it hasn't been properly configured yet.
 The current params are only these:
-* window mode (as opposed to fullscreen and borderless).
+* window mode (as opposed to fullscreen or borderless).
-* resizable (but without any constraint: the window can be too tiny and doesn't keep its ratio).
+* resizable (but without any constraint: the window can be very tiny and doesn't keep the same width/height ratio).
-* caption message "Example Window".
+* caption message: "Example Window".

-Many more params can be set to configure the behavior of the window.
+Many more params can be set to configure the behavior of the window.<br>
 Note: some flags (such as ResizeMode) can be combined using a bitwise 'OR' operator (*'|'*).

 The code below will set these new parameters:
 * setDisplayMode:
-    * WindowBehavior::globalContext: use unique hardware context to speedup display.
+    * *WindowBehavior::globalContext*: use unique hardware context to speedup display (we only use one window).
-    * ResizeMode::resizable|ResizeMode::homothety: the window is resizable with homothetic constraints, to keep the same ratio.
+    * *ResizeMode::resizable|ResizeMode::homothety*: the window is resizable with homothetic constraints, to keep the same ratio.
-* setSize: specify the initial size of the window, in pixels.
+* setSize: specify the initial width and height of the window (in pixels).
 * setPosition:
-    * Specify the initial position of the window, in pixels.
+    * Specify the initial position of the window (in pixels).
     * The special value *'Window::Builder::centeredPosition()'* forces the window to be centered.
 * setBackgroundColor: choose the initial background color of the window (black in this case).
 * window->setMinClientAreaSize: choose the minimum size allowed for the window.